Workforce-41/authentication-hosting/README.md

-# workforce user authentication and hosting using Firebase
+# Workforce41 user authentication and hosting using Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).